top of page

 Grendon Village Hall dates back to 1928 and is a registered charity which provides and maintains the hall for use by all sections of the local community.
 Over recent years the Management Committee (who are trustees of the charity) have made considerable improvements to the fabric and décor of the hall.
 Classes and other weekly events which currently take place in the hall include: Pilates - Martial Arts and Oil Painting.

-80 people, fully fitted kitchen, stage, and tables & chairs.
+The facilities include 700 square feet of floor area (66 Square Metres) and a maximum capacity of up to 80 people, fully fitted kitchen, stage, and tables & chairs.
 There is a grass outside space suitable for marquees and gazebos.

 The hall can be hired for all sorts of events including parties, fund raisers and private functions